rahgadda/Javascript/README.md

         - [Nodejs](https://nodejs.org/en/)
         - [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey)
         - [Java Nashorn](https://openjdk.java.net/projects/nashorn/)
 - This tutorial is based on `Visual Studio Code` and `Node.js`.
-I will be adding a separate tutorial both and will update references here.
+I will be adding a separate tutorial for both and will update references here.

 ---
 ## Modules